AniketP04/GE-Stock-Price-Prediction/README.md

 For GE Stock Technical Analysis refer to this ![Notebook](https://www.kaggle.com/code/aniketkolte04/ge-stock-technical-analysis/edit/run/136902647)

-The model designed for this project is # Multivariate Time Series CNN- LSTM model.
+The model designed for this project is **Multivariate Time Series CNN- LSTM model**.
 Analyzing the correlation and time series of stock price data, a new deep learning method (CNNLSTM) is proposed to predict the stock price.
 In this method, CNN is used to extract the time feature of data, and LSTM is used for data forecasting.
 It can make full use of the time sequence of stock price data to obtain more reliable forecasting.

 ![model](https://github.com/AniketP04/GE-Stock-Price-Prediction/assets/128228805/e5276b13-ff68-4691-93f6-67135e72c7f7)